ibm-cloud-docs/key-protect/shared-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 | ---- | ----------------------------------------------- | --------------------- |
 | Applications| Maintain controls that are commensurate to [various industry compliance standards](/docs/key-protect?topic=key-protect-security-and-compliance#compliance-ready), such as SOC and ISO. | Set up and maintain security and regulation compliance for your apps and data.
 For example, you can enable extra security settings to meet your compliance needs by choosing how and when to [import](/docs/key-protect?topic=key-protect-importing-keys#plan-ahead), [wrap](/docs/key-protect?topic=key-protect-wrap-keys), [rotate](/docs/key-protect?topic=key-protect-importing-keys#plan-ahead), [rewrap](/docs/key-protect?topic=key-protect-rewrap-keys), and [delete](/docs/key-protect?topic=key-protect-delete-keys) keys. |
-{: caption="Table 4.
-Responsibilities for security and regulation compliance" caption-side="top"}
+{: caption="Responsibilities for security and regulation compliance" caption-side="top"}

 ## Disaster recovery
 {: #disaster-recovery}